libdmusic/libdmusic/README.md

 For now, the `dls2sf` utility does not support DLS articulators, so the envelopes will sound weird.
 Converting articulators is difficult because DLS level 1 (and especially level 2) specify many modulating sources and destinations which are not supported by the SoundFont 2 specification.
 In the long run, I hope to be able to implement a custom renderer that doesn't require DLS to SF conversion.

+The `dmrender` utility is able to render an arbitrary amount of audio data from a segment.
+It requires that all the DLS instruments are converted into SoundFont2 files via the aforementioned `dls2sf` utility.
+It is still extremely experimental and is being heavily worked on.

 Compiling
 ---------